Identifying a liquid or a mixture (for example by determining the thermal conductivity) is important in microfluidics for a variety of reasons:

 Diaphragm-based micropumps such as the mp6 micropump can be controlled by the frequency (how often per second the diaphragm is actuated) and the control voltage of the actuating elements (control of the diaphragm stroke).
 Both parameters must be adjusted to the viscosity of the fluid and the desired flow rate.
 Especially in applications where different fluids are pumped by the same pump, it is useful to automate this manual step.

-To this end, this case study shows that our mp6 micropump, in conjunction with Sensirion’s SLF3C-1300F sensor can detect the fluid.
+To this end, this case study shows that our mp6 micropump, in conjunction with Sensirion’s SLF3C-1300F sensor can detect the fluid thanks to thermal conductivity.
 Therefore, it creates the possibility to automate the pump parameter setting.